British Grand Prix 2022: Silverstone race and qualifying start times, how to watch on TV and latest odds

 What time does it start?

-First practice on Friday July 1 begins at 1pm BST with second practice at 4pm the same day.
-Final practice on Saturday July 2 is at noon, with qualifying at 3pm.

-The British Grand Prix itself is at 3pm BST on Sunday July 3.
+Friday practice and qualifying are done and dusted, so that just leaves the British Grand Prix itself, which is at 3pm on Sunday July 3.

 What TV channel is it on?